asyncapi/modelina/examples/README.md

 These are all specific examples only relevant to the PHP generator:
 - [php-generate-models](./php-generate-models) - A basic example of how to use Modelina and output a PHP class.
 - [php-generate-complete-models](./php-generate-complete-models) - An example that will output PHP complete class with dependencies and headers.
+- [php-generate-documentation-preset](./php-generate-documentation-preset) - An example that will output PHP complete class with documentation.

 ## Other examples
 Miscellaneous examples that do not fit into the otherwise grouping.